livecode/livecode/extensions/widgets/graph/docs/guide/guide.md

 ## Properties
-Unarguably the most important property you will need to know about as you start using the Line Graph is the `graphData`.
-The `graphData` is comma and line delimited with the first item of each line being a point on the X axis and each subsequent item on a line being a point on the Y axis of a data series.
+Unarguably the most important property you will need to know about as you start using the line graph is the `graphData`.
+The `graphData` is comma and line delimited with the first item of each line being a point on the x-axis and each subsequent item on a line being a point on the y-axis of a data series.

 For example: